Anjali2001saxena/BeWell-Hackathon-Project/README.md

 ## Theme :
 BeWell is a web app that analyses the psychological and mental health conditions of an individual and provide solutions to the problems.
 It administers care to those who are at immediate risk of developing serious mental problems.
 BeWell conducts fun game based psychological tests which helps user to know his/her current mental health status and provide in-built solutions to improve the mental health conditions.
-User can keep the track on improvement in his/her mental health status and  activities like meditation and exercises with help of tracking system.
+User can keep the track on improvement in his/her mental health status by comparing his/her current scores in each test with the previous ones.
 In serious cases user can also book an appointment with psychologist for consultation and get the help on time.

 ## Idea Effectiveness :
 According to recent studies there has been 41% increase in anxiety disorders cases and 67% increase in suicide cases during pandemic.
 So, BeWell will help people to identify these issues on time and take  necessary steps to improve the conditions and provide care to those  people who are at risk of serious mental complications.